 The best time for cycling in Latvia is from May to October.
 The four seasons give charm and diverse feelings of travel, sometimes the same route varies when it is flowing in a thriving spring, in the blooming summer, or during the harvest in the autumn.
 The route is based on an unforgettable natural pleasure – the Baltic Sea coast, green forests, rustling pine groves, deep river valleys, sloping hills, diverse meadows and foodful crop fields.

 They are complemented by cultural heritage objects such as castles, manor houses, churches, museums and old towns.

 It is worth visiting both the capital of Riga and entering the cities of Latvia and small towns as the charming medieval city of Cēsis, the winds and the Latvian rock music capital Liepāja, the resort town of Jūrmala, the fortress and Mark Rothko's childhood town Daugavpils, the adventure capital of Sigulda, and Kurzeme pearl Kuldīga.
 A wide and varied range of lodging and catering facilities allows you to restore your strength and go on a long journey.

 On the routes it is possible both to dine in restaurants and to enjoy the typical Latvian meal in a country house.
 Driving conditions are diverse and different.
 In the largest cities there are safe bike paths, but outside of them cyclists have to share the road with other traffic participants, especially on EuroVelo routes.

-When travelling, visit local tourist information centres with high quality and versatile information.
-In the Information Centres you will find not only detailed maps and route descriptions but also get useful tips for accommodations and dining options
+When travelling, visit local tourist information centers with high quality and versatile information.
+In the Information Centres, you will find not only detailed maps and route descriptions but also get useful tips for accommodations and dining options.